-These network links are being provided to assist you in collaborating within the arboretum community.
-To contribute a link to the Arboretum Network database, please contact the ArbNet Coordinator at email@example.com.
+These network links and collaborations are being provided to assist you in collaborating within the arboretum community.
+To contribute a link to the Arboretum Network database, please contact the ArbNet Coordinator at firstname.lastname@example.org.

 APGA – American Public Gardens Association is advancing public gardens as a force for positive change in their communities through leadership, innovation, and advocacy, and envisions a world where public gardens are indispensable.